 Review and Termination of Approval of Foster Carers

-In June 2020, a link was added to Attending an IRM Panel: information sheets.
+AMENDMENTIn June 2021, a revised link was added to Prepare for a review panel: adopters and foster carers.
 See Section 6, Representations/Review Procedure.

 Formal reviews for Merton foster carers will take place at least annually.

 Reviews will take place more frequently in the event of a significant change in circumstances of a foster carer for example where there are concerns about the care provided by the foster carer as a result of a complaint or allegation.As well as formal reviews, there will be regular dialogue and feedback between the fostering worker and the foster carer.

 2. Consultation with Foster Carer before the Review

 Prior to the formal review, the fostering social worker will send to the foster carer a copy of the review report to enable them to prepare for the review in advance.
 The foster carer will have the opportunity to communicate his or her views verbally or in writing to the fostering worker.